MiningMath

 MiningMath does not require pre-defined destinations ruled by an arbitrary cut-off grade.
 Instead, the software uses an economic value for each possible destination and for each block.
 The average grade that delineates whether blocks are classified as ore or waste will be a dynamic consequence of the optimization process.

 Therefore, MiningMath requires at least two destinations: 1 processing stream and 1 waste dump.
-Therefore, each block must be associated with:
+In other words, each block must be associated with:

 • 1 Economic value for the processing plant